 FUE is most widely used, involving harvesting of hair follicles from one area of positive growth, such as the back and sides.
 Follicles from those areas transplant into balding regions.
 This method is minimally invasive and does not leave a scar.

 FUT involves reinsertion of individual hair follicles or small groups into balding areas, as part of strip hair transplant.
-PRP involves harvesting a small amount of your blood, extracting the plasma.
-The surgeon soak your grafts in this plasma and inject it into balding regions to promote better healing and new hair growth.

 Will I need time off from work or other activities for healing?